 The stethoscope is an acoustic device that amplifies body noise to achieve its best perception and therefore the integration of various signs, which are mainly auscultated in the heart, lungs and abdomen.
 It is generally used in the auscultation of heart sounds or respiratory noises, although sometimes it is also used to objectify intestinal noises or murmurs by abnormal blood flows in arteries and veins.

-Stethoscopes are made up of the following parts that, together, transfer the acoustic information from the body surface to the examiner’s ears: It consists of rubber tubes that end in two olive trees that adapt to the ear and also these tubes link with another which contains a diaphragm and a bell which amplify auscultation sounds, it is essential for the correct measurement of blood pressure in conjunction with the sphygmomanometer.
+Stethoscopes are made up of the following parts that, together, transfer the acoustic information from the body surface to the examiner’s ears: It consists of rubber tubes that end in two olive trees that adapt to the ear and also these tubes link with another which contains a diaphragm and a hoods which amplify auscultation sounds, it is essential for the correct measurement of blood pressure in conjunction with the sphygmomanometer.

 How does a stethoscope work?

-It has a membrane and a bell.
+It has a membrane and a hoods.
 Either part can be placed in the patient.
 The two detect the acoustic signals that travel through the tubes filled with air and reach the ears of the doctor.
-The bell transmits low frequency sounds, it is ideal for listening to the lungs.
+The hoods transmits low frequency sounds, it is ideal for listening to the lungs.
 The membrane, on the other hand, detects high frequencies and allows listening to the heart.
 To detect the different frequencies, there are two modes: low frequencies high frequencies

 What are the parts of the conventional stethoscope?

 - Olives: The use of soft olives improves comfort, seal and durability, these are specially coated to improve lubrication and reduce dust adhesion.
 Available in both sizes, short and long in black and gray colors.